summerswl/rails_react_auth/README.md

 # README

 These are the current requirements to run this app in a local workspace.
-The app is located at https://github.com/summerswl under the name rails_react_auth.
+The app repo is located at https://github.com/summerswl under the name rails_react_auth.
 It has public viewing enabled and you should be able to fork off a new repo and run this in your local environment.

 Setup required for app to load and run on local environment: